What Are The Best Trolling Rods For Salmon In 2023?

 6. KastKing Krome Salmon

-This is another pole on this list which is better for more lightweight applications.
+This is another rod on this list which is better for more lightweight applications.
 It’s the only one we included that isn’t made of fiberglass, or fiberglass composite.

-But if used in more lightweight scenarios, such as freshwater trolling, this pole is lots of fun to use, since it’s sensitive enough to let you feel a fish fighting on the other end of your tackle.
-Again, this would be ideal for smaller coho or kokanee salmon.
+But if used in more lightweight scenarios, such as freshwater trolling, this rod is lots of fun to use, since it’s sensitive enough to let you feel a fish fighting on the other end of your tackle.
+Again, our testing showed that this is an ideal rod for smaller coho or kokanee salmon.

-The KastKing Krome is also light enough to be used as a heavy casting pole.
+The KastKing Krome is also light enough to be used as a heavy rod for throwing lures.

 Features: